jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Laws alone can not secure freedom of expression; in order that every man present his views without penalty there must be spirit of tolerance in the entire population.
+Be sure you put your feet in the right place, then stand firm.
-- Albert Einstein
+- Abraham Lincoln

-Updated on: [6/14/2023]
+Updated on: [6/15/2023]
 <!-- #quoteEnd -->
 </pre>